 There are many rental opportunities in Harrow, with one-bed flats available for as little as £650 pcm, and two-beds falling into the £750 to £1,500 pcm bracket.
 Three-bed family homes are available between £1,000 and £2,5000, with four-bedrooms upwards of £1,5000 to the dizzy sums of £30,000 pcm for luxurious six-bed Victorian homes.

 Moving to Harrow couldn’t be easier.
-The Britannia Ryans office is located just 30 minutes away from Harrow, in Edmonton.
+The Britannia Ryans office is located just 30 minutes away from Harrow.
 The team at Britannia Ryans are not only able to provide you with a seamless moving service, but can also provide bespoke storage solutions.

 Schools in Harrow